-How it works: On the Halo website, you sign up for free as a Halo Household.
-You’ll receive a welcome pack with expert advice on how to start trapping (they have an excellent trap guide) and receive discounts.
+How it works: On the Halo website (no longer active), you sign up for free as a Halo Household.
+You’ll receive a welcome pack with expert advice on how to start trapping and receive discounts.
 Traps are also available at Zealandia’s gift shop, alongside the toy moa and Four Square cufflinks, and have been “flying out the door”, says Tansley.

 Set up a trap in your back yard with some bait (peanut butter, eggs and rabbit pellets are popular enticements) and you’re good to go.